Cell Products ⇢ Wild-type cells ⇢

 Designed to deliver reliable, reproducible results for research since they are sourced from a single donor.
 Researchers can select from several donors to suit their research needs.

-Derived from induced pluripotent stem cells (iPSCs), our Opti-HEP cells exhibit all human-specific metabolic pathways, giving you relevant and reproducible data, leveraging the consistency of iPSC culture.
+Derived from induced pluripotent stem cells (iPSCs), our Ulti-HEP cells exhibit all human-specific metabolic pathways, giving you relevant and reproducible data, leveraging the consistency of iPSC culture.

 Express comparable levels of liver maturity markers to primary human hepatocytes